The 2018 Niner Jet 9

 The CVA suspension performs well, even with the RockShox Monarch in open mode when climbing.
 It shines in more technical situations where the active suspension design tracks well over rocks, helping the bike maintain rear tire grip and momentum.
 Although all three testers agree it feels like the slowest climber, the Jet 9 is not a bad climber.
 The pedaling platform feels quite efficient and capable over rocky sections.

+We raced the Jet 9 against four similar short travel trail bikes.
 The Jet 9 was a middle-of-the-road climber in our benchmark timed testing.
-The Niner was quicker uphill than the Trek Fuel EX and Specialized Camber but slower than the speedy **Santa Cruz Tallboy* and the fast-steering Giant Anthem.
-Find out how we got the times in our How We Test article.
+The Niner was quicker uphill than the 2017 Trek Fuel EX and 2017 Specialized Camber but slower than the speedy 2017 Santa Cruz Tallboy, and the fast-steering 2017 Giant Anthem.

 One tester says the Jet 9 would benefit greatly in the climbing department by dropping a couple of pounds, starting by swapping to tubeless tires.
 Two of the testers do not like the stock Niner saddle that came on the Jet 9, citing that it makes climbing seated in the saddle a bit uncomfortable.
 Switching between rear shock settings is difficult on-the-fly, as the shock is mounted low, making the reach to the adjustment lever longer and more awkward.